tednaleid/understanding-git/src/index.md

 !SLIDE shout

-# confidently understand where you are
+# understand where you are

+## before you try to go somewhere else

 !SLIDE shout myth
 # git is dangerous